 The Charitable purposes of the organisation relate to encouraging the positive use of the outdoors by all sectors of the community.
 In practice, this means offering opportunities for participation and access to facilities together with provision of training, advice and support.

 Since the original start-up funding the LOAI has been predominately self-funding, using a business model that uses cross subsidy, with the more profitable activities allowing the provision of lower cost support for those aspects of the programme that need it.

 The site is now independently run and fully managed by the charity and 15 years ago in order to protect the charity LOAI set up a fully owned trading arm, Anderton/LOAI Ltd. to take on the lease, although in practice, the Charity and Trading Company have worked as a single entity.

 DID YOU KNOW?

-In September 1999 the water in the Lower Rivington reservoir was particularly low and an unusual stone in the bank of the eastern end of the reservoir was spotted.
-The stone, which is approx. 80cm in length, 55cm wide and 50cm deep, has distinctive ‘Cup and Ring’ carvings on it, thought to date from the Neolithic and Bronze ages 2,000-3,000 BC.
+In September 1999, the water in the Lower Rivington Reservoir was particularly low and an unusual stone in the bank of the eastern end of the reservoir was spotted.
+The stone, which is approx. 80cm in length, 55cm wide and 50cm deep, with distinctive ‘Cup and Ring’ carvings on it, thought to date from the Neolithic and Bronze ages 2,000-3,000 BC.

 There are 14 tiny cup-marks and 1 larger cup-and-ring that forms an almost perfect curve, though now rather worn.
 It was removed from the bank and put on display at the entrance to the site.
 It is thought to be the only pre-historic rock art in the Rivington area.